kevinsogo/compgen/README.md

 # Setup

-1. Run `bash setup.sh` as root or superuser (sudo).
+- Run `bash setup.sh` as root or superuser (sudo).
 If it prints `DONE`, then it was successful.
 Make sure you have `python3` and `pip3`.

 *Note:* Among other things, it installs a bunch of python packages (via `setuptools`).
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.

 If it issues errors for you, please read `setup.sh` and try to find a way to run each line somehow.

-2. Add the `scripts/` folder to your `$PATH` variable so you can run the scripts anywhere.

-    One way to do this would be to append the line `export PATH="/absolute/path/to/scripts:$PATH"` at the end of `~/.profile`.
-(Replace `/absolute/path/to/scripts`!)
-Then the `$PATH` variable will be updated after logging out and then logging in again.
-(If you can't do that yet, you can run `source ~/.profile` to set it up temporarily.)

-3. Whenever this library gets updated (e.g. you pull from the repo), run `bash setup.sh` again to update your installation.
+- Whenever this library gets updated (e.g. you pull from the repo), run `bash setup.sh` again to update your installation.